kcg227/kcg227.github.io/README.md

 ## Background
-#### Bethlehem, Pennsylvania, has undergone demographic changes over the past several decades.
-Population shifts reflect broader regional patterns in migration, economic development, and cultural diversity.
-Tracking racial and ethnic distribution provides insights into community needs, representation, and planning priorities.
-As of 2025, Bethlehem has a population of 80,034.
+#### Over the past few decades, Bethlehem, Pennsylvania, has seen changes in its population.
+Changes in the population are a reflection of larger regional trends in economic growth, migration, and cultural diversity.
+Monitoring the distribution of races and ethnicities offers valuable information about planning priorities, representation, and community needs.
+There are 80,034 people living in Bethlehem as of 2025.

 ## Methodology
 #### Data was collected from the World Population Review Data Center.
-Population counts and racial/ethnic categories are consistent with U.S. Census reporting practices.
-Percentages were calculated as a share of the total estimated population in 2025.
+Racial/ethnic groupings and population numbers align with the reporting guidelines of the U.S. Census.
+The percentages were computed as a proportion of the entire projected population in 2025.

 ## Key Findings
 #### 1. The majority of Bethlehem’s population (62.32%) identifies as White